 Q: This past winter, I traveled frequently for work and noticed that many of the hotels that I stayed at boasted saltwater swimming pools.
 Sadly, I didn’t have the chance to test the literal waters in these pools because I was in and out of the hotels rather quickly on business (poor me!).
 Still, I took notice.
 This has me thinking: My husband and I are about to open up our home pool for the summer season (lucky me!) and we’ve always used chlorine.
 I’ve personally never really struggled with the side effects of the stuff, but I know it can affect others severely.
 Plus, from what I gather, using chlorine isn’t too great for the environment.
 Given that our pool gets a lot of action during the summer months, should we consider switching over to saltwater?

 In some cases, specifically in indoor pools, the presence of chlorine byproducts like chloramines can result in compromised indoor air quality and lead to asthma and other respiratory ailments.
-So I suspect that many hotels have made the switch to saline, or saltwater, pool cleaning systems not because of any overarching green initiatives — although that does play a big part of it — but for the health and well being of hotel guests.
-Because, really, there’s nothing as unsexy as a bunch of red-eyed, bikini-clad hotel guests lounging around a pool as they itch themselves and cough.
+So I suspect many hotels have made the switch to saline, or saltwater, pool-cleaning systems not because of any overarching green initiatives — although that does play a big part of it — but for the health and well being of hotel guests.
+Because, really, there’s nothing as unsexy as a bunch of red-eyed, bikini-clad hotel guests lounging around a pool as they scratch themselves and cough.

-So should you switch to a saltwater pool sanitation system at home?
-I’d say go for it, Sabina, as it’s generally considered to be better for your health and for the planet.
-However, be prepared to dole out a bit of cash to make the switch as saline systems aren’t cheap although operating costs are generally lower.
-However, you should be aware of some additional electricity costs and corrosion-related damages that aren’t usually associated with pools sanitized by the frequent dumping of buckets of ozone-depleting chemicals into the water.
+So, should you switch to a saltwater pool-sanitation system at home?
+I’d say go for it, Sabina, as it’s generally considered to be better for your health and for the environment.
+But be prepared to dole out a bit of cash to make the switch, as saline systems aren’t cheap to install (although operating costs are generally lower).
+You should also be aware of some additional electricity costs and corrosion-related damages that aren’t usually associated with pools sanitized by the frequent dumping of buckets of ozone-depleting chemicals into the water.

 And to get things straight, saltwater pools aren’t exactly chlorine-free, although most saline swimmers don’t experience the aforementioned unpleasant side effects common with traditional chlorine-treated pools.
 Saltwater pools employ a device called a chlorine generator that, through electrolysis, breaks down salt added directly to the pool water and turns it into chlorine — yep, chlorine — that’s then transformed into hypochlorous acid, the substance that actually sanitizes the water.
 So essentially, by adding a couple hundred pounds of regular old salt to your pool water and installing a pricey device, you’ll be “naturally” creating and recycling chlorine compounds instead of buying and handling toxic chemicals.

-There’s a ton of info out there about saltwater pools to be found but if I were you, I’d start by asking around to see if you have any friends or neighbors who produce their own chlorine instead of adding it to the pool water.
+There’s a ton of info out there about saltwater pools, but if I were you, I’d start by asking around to see if you have any friends or neighbors who produce their own chlorine instead of adding it to the pool water.
 What advantages and disadvantages have they noticed?

 And if you’re interested in going truly chlorine-free, I’d look into a chem-free swimming pool sanitation system like an ozone generator.
 Or, you could rip out your existing pool and build a popular-in-Europe natural swimming pool — a pool/pond hybrid that incorporates water-purifying aquatic plants — from scratch.